theSC0RP/fictional-character-chat/README.md

 # Fictional Chat

-Fictional Chat is a web application that lets you carry on conversations with your favorite fictional characters.
-It uses a locally hosted LLM (llama3.2) served via Ollama within Docker containers, ensuring privacy and full control over the model.
+Fictional Chat is a multi-llm web application that lets you carry on conversations with your favorite fictional characters.
+It uses locally hosted LLMs served via Ollama within Docker containers, ensuring privacy and full control over the model.

 ![Screenshot](./images/ss.png)